alexandrglm/myLearningCorner/z80asmmooc/contents/Course/MODULE_1:Sprite_in_machine_Code/B01_THEORY/B01_02_Binary_system.md

 ♾️ This incremental approaching process can continue infinitely giving a huge lenght numbers, as this is the foundation of Base10 system.

 Now, just imagine a building that needs to number each room.
-A logical way to determine which floor a particular room is on would be:
+A logical way to determine which floor a particular room is on would be, avoiding
 - The **first digit on the left** as the floor number.
 - The remaining digits as the room number on this floor.